 As with for all of our products, we choose highest quality, purity, and clinically proven materials to ensure efficacy, safety, and best value for our customers.

-Other Ingredients: Hypromellose, microcrystalline cellulose, magnesium stearate and silicon dioxide.
+Other Ingredients: Hypromellose, plant cellulose, L-Leucine and rice concentrate.

 Are there any allergens in this product?

 No, these capsules are pure Non-GMO vegetable and plant materials.
 And rest assured we do not test on animals either!

 This product has been manufactured in a certified cGMP U.S. facility in either New York or Maryland.